GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 The governor of Illinois, Thomas B. Ford, who had promised Joseph protection, said of him after his death (and I quote):

 “Thus fell Joe Smith, the most successful impostor in modern times.”
-(In History of the Church, 7:35).
+(In *History of the Church,* 7:35.)

-This summer, as we attended the dedication of the second temple to be built in Illinois and realized that over one hundred thousand of our friends had attended the open house for this beautiful Chicago Temple, these prophetic words of Joseph Smith had new meaning as to who directs this work: “No unhallowed hand can stop the work from progressing; persecutions may rage, mobs may combine, armies may assemble, calumny may defame, but the truth of God will go forth boldly, nobly, and independent, till it has penetrated every continent, visited every clime, swept every country, and sounded in every ear, till the purposes of God shall be accomplished, and the Great Jehovah shall say the work is done.”
-(History of the Church, 4:540.)
+This summer, as we attended the dedication of the second temple to be built in Illinois and realized that over one hundred thousand of our friends had attended the open house for this beautiful Chicago Temple, these prophetic words of Joseph Smith had new meaning as to who directs this work: “No unhallowed hand can stop the work from progressing; persecutions may rage, mobs may combine, armies may assemble, calumny may defame, but the truth of God will go forth boldly, nobly, and independent, till it has penetrated every continent, visited every clime, swept every country, and sounded in every ear, till the purposes of God shall be accomplished, and the Great Jehovah shall say the work is done.” (*History of the Church,* 4:540.)

 Of this I testify, in the name of Jesus Christ, the Lord, amen.